molinsp/eigendata-doc/docs/README.md

 # 🖥️ Installation

 If you don't have Anaconda installed, you will need to [download and install](https://www.anaconda.com/products/individual) it before proceeding.

 **Instructions for Windows**

 1. <a href="files/install_windows.bat" download="">Download installer</a>
-2. <a href="files/windows_environment.yaml" download="">Download configuration file</a> in the same folder than the installer
+2. <a href="files/windows_environment.yaml" download="">Download configuration file</a> in the same folder as the installer
 3. Double click on `install_windows.bat`

 **Instructions for Mac/Linux**